 Follow these two tips when choosing the perfect venue for your bridal shower:

-- Check Photos of Venues: If you can’t visit the venues, ask them to provide photos to get a better idea of how things will look like.
-Or, check out there website very closely.
+If you can’t visit the venues, ask them to provide photos to get a better idea of how things will look like.
+Or, check out their website very closely.

 Bridal Shower Planning Tips